13 Sep Escape to Serenity in Sedona

 It is believed that there are four major vortexes, or energy sources, in Sedona.
 Believers say they can feel the energy around these unique spots.
 Many claim they feel uplifted, joyous or simply just good when they’re near these sites.

-We took a one-hour hike with Yana from Sedona Soul Adventures, climbing up Mescal Mountain in Boynton Canyon, where one of the vortexes is located.
+I took a one-hour hike with Yana from Sedona Soul Adventures, climbing up Mescal Mountain in Boynton Canyon, where one of the vortexes is located.

 After getting quiet and taking it all in, we sat around the medicine wheel that the natives believe symbolizes the circle of life and the individual journey we each must take to find our own path.
-Yana walked us through a ceremony where we set our intentions and let go of old beliefs and baggage that we all carry around that doesn’t serve us.
+Yana walked me through a ceremony where I set intentions and let go of old beliefs and baggage that we all carry around that doesn’t serve us.
 For me, I set intentions to find inner peace and grace under fire.
 I consciously let go of self-doubt and fear of the future and the unknown.
 After the ceremony and hike, I felt more connected to the earth, grounded, and more at peace with myself and my thoughts.

 ORGANIC FOOD FINDS IN SEDONA